FireguiQueen/havard-cs50/Week 00 - Scratch/01_computer_science_introduction.md

+# What is science
+In short, science is the pursuit and collection of knowledge — of all kinds.
+> The word **science** comes from the Latin scientia, which means **knowledge** or **understanding**.

+When we're studying life, we call it biology — the science of life.
+Biology is a life science, focused on understanding how living things work, grow, and interact.

+To make this large amount of knowledge concrete, we rely on observation, experimentation, and reasoning.
+That’s what makes science different from just guessing — it’s based on evidence.
+> When we just say “science” — like in “I love science” — we're usually referring to knowledge about how the universe works.
+Since you're not specifying a particular branch, we can assume you mean the vast body of knowledge humans have gathered about nature, the cosmos, and everything in between.

 # Computer Science
 Computer science is the field that develops solutions using computational technology.
 Its main goal is to automate the resolution of real-world problems through a structured process, which can be summarized as follows:
 1. Colect data (inputs)